felipenava/commit-patterns/README.md

 ## Commit Supplements 💻

 - **Footer:** information about the reviewer and card number on Trello or Jira.
-Example: Reviewed-by: Elisandro Mello Refs #133
+Example: Reviewed-by: Felipe Nava Refs #133
 - **Body:** more precise descriptions of what is contained in the commit, presenting impacts and reasons for the changes made to the code, as well as essential instructions for future interventions.
 Example: see the issue for details on typos fixed.
 - **Descriptions:** a succinct description of the change.
 Example: correct minor typos in code